 - Chicken.
 While I love white meat much of the time, in this recipe it’s bone-in, skin on chicken thighs that shine.
-Thigh meat (especially bone-in thigh meat) is less prone to overcooking, meaning it can withstand high temperature roasting.
+Thigh meat (especially bone-in thigh meat) is less prone to overcooking, meaning it can withstand high temperature roasting (as this Baked Chicken Thighs recipe proves).
 Bonus: the high temp means you will achieve that scrumptious, crispy skin on the outside and juicy, tender meat on the inside.
 Chicken thighs are super flavorful and typically less expensive than chicken breasts too.
 Give them a try!

 - If you absolutely must use chicken breasts, choose bone-in, skin-on and split them in half crosswise through the bone prior to roasting so that they finish cooking in roughly the same amount of time as the vegetables.
 Check their temp early to prevent overcooking.